jtpaasch/repo.hs/README.md

 Again, this is for educational purposes.
 So, note these caveats:

 * `repo` only does fast forward merges.
 It cannot merge anything more complex, and will ask you to do it manually in such cases.
 * `repo` does not distribute across many directories or computers.
 It only works locally, in one folder.
-Maybe someday I'll build a distrubited version, but for now, this is just meant to illustrate how git works locally.
+Maybe someday I'll build a distributed version, but for now, this is just meant to illustrate how git works locally.
+* `repo` has bugs!